mcinglis/puck/README.md

 ## How it works

-Puck finds and parses a `Package.json` file in the package's root directory, that holds a JSON object representing the dependencies of that package, and how to handle commands issued to it.
+Puck finds and parses a `Package.json` file in the package's root directory, which holds a JSON object representing the dependencies of that package, and how to handle commands issued to it.

 ### `puck update`